BryanGrandon/Frontend-Notes/README.md

 An interpreted programming language used on the client side (front-end) to provide dynamic and interactive enhancements to web pages.

-### DOM
+### DOM Manipulation

-In Javascript, when we refer to the **_Document Object Model ( DOM )_** we refer to this tree structure, through which we can access it and modify the HTML elements from Javascript.
+The Document Object Model (DOM) is a programming interface built for HTML and XML documents.
+It represents the page that allows programs and scripts to dynamically update the document structure, content, and style.
+With DOM, we can easily access and manipulate tags, IDs, classes, attributes, etc.

-### API
+### APIs

-**_Application Programming Interface ( API )_** is a piece of code that allows different applications to communicate with each other and share information and functionality
+API is a piece of code that allows different applications to communicate with each other and share information and functionality.

 ## _Version Control Systems_